 SEC.
-1.13 PRE-PROPOSAL TELECONFERENCE
+1.13 PRE-PROPOSAL CONFERENCE TELECONFERENCE (NON-MANDATORY)

-A non-mandatory pre-proposal teleconference will be held at 10:00am, Alaska Time, on October 24th, 2022.
-A calendar invite through Microsoft Teams will be sent out to any registered vendors, if the vendor does not have access to a Teams account, a call-in number will also be provided.
+A pre-proposal teleconference will be held at 10:00 a.m., prevailing Alaska Time, on March 3, 2023.
 The purpose of the conference is to discuss the work to be performed with the prospective offerors and allow them to ask questions concerning the RFP.
 Questions and answers will be transcribed and sent to prospective offerors as soon as possible after the meeting.